rundeck/docs/docs/administration/configuration/config-file-reference.md

 ### Execution log settings

-You can globally specify for all your jobs (regardless of which project they belong to) a log size limit and action as you needed.
-If you configure a job with other values, the process will take the minimum value and prioritize Halt over Truncate.
+You can globally specify for all your jobs (regardless of which project they belong to) a log size limit and action as needed.
+If a job is configured with other values, the process will take the minimum value and prioritize _Halt_ over _Truncate_.

 ```properties
 rundeck.execution.logs.output.limit = 5MB